Fixed-point-free involutions and Schur P-positivity: FPF-vexillary involutions

 \begin{theorem} An involution $z \in \F_\ZZ$ is FPF-vexillary if and only if $[[z]]_E$ is FPF-vexillary for all sets $E\subset \ZZ$ with $z(E) = E$ and $|E| =12$. \end{theorem}

-\begin{proof} Let $\cX \subset \F_\ZZ$ be the set which contains $z\in \F_\ZZ$ if and only if $z$ is FPF-Grassmannian or $\fT_1(z) = \{v\}$ and $v \in \cX$.
+\begin{proof} Let $\cX \subset \F_\ZZ$ be the set that contains $z\in \F_\ZZ$ if and only if $z$ is FPF-Grassmannian or $\fT_1(z) = \{v\}$ and $v \in \cX$.
 It follows from Corollary~\ref{ft-cor1}(b) that $\cX$ is the set of all FPF-vexillary involutions in $\F_\ZZ$.
-On the other hand, Lemmas~\ref{quasi-lem}, \ref{fpf-vex-lem3}, and \ref{fpf-vex-lem4} show that $\cX$ is the set of involutions $z \in \F_\ZZ$ which contain no bad FPF-patterns.
-We deduce that $z \in \F_\ZZ$ is FPF-vexillary if and only if $z$ has no bad FPF-patterns, which is equivalent to the theorem statement. \end{proof}
+On the other hand, Lemmas~\ref{quasi-lem}, \ref{fpf-vex-lem3}, and \ref{fpf-vex-lem4} show that $\cX$ is the set of involutions $z \in \F_\ZZ$ that contain no bad FPF-patterns.
+Thus $z \in \F_\ZZ$ is FPF-vexillary if and only if $z$ has no bad FPF-patterns, which is equivalent to the theorem statement. \end{proof}

 \begin{corollary} An involution $z \in \F_\ZZ$ is FPF-vexillary if and only if for all finite sets $E\subset \ZZ$ with $z(E) = E$ the involution $[z]_E$ is not any of the following sixteen permutations: {